alex-entrainment/DIY_AV-Entrainment/README.md

 ## Features
 - **PyQt5-based GUI** (in `sequence_editor.py`) for creating multi-step LED + audio sequences.
 - **Advanced Oscillator Patterns (work in progress)**: Sine, square, and configurable “phase/brightness/timing” secondary patterns (e.g., “Sacred Geometry,” “Fractal Arc,” etc.).
-- **Random Frequency Generation**: Configurable, slightly changes to the binaural to reduce habituation to a steady-state stimulus.
+- **Random Frequency Generation**: Configurable, slightly changes to the binaural or visual pulse frequency to reduce habituation to a steady-state stimulus.
 - **Binaural Generation**: Can generate a matching, stepped binaural .wav file, synced to the LED "track" with up to 3 simultaneous binaurals.
 Supports isochronic tones + pink noise.
 Plays audio automatically when run on-device, if present.
 - **Linear Ramps**: Frequencies or duty cycles can transition over the duration of each step.
 - **Strobe Intensity**: Per-step strobe intensity or crossfade.